-Michigan State University | Department of Physics and Astronomy Condensed Matter (CMP), Materials Physics, and Quantum Information Science (QIS): The MSU Physics and Astronomy Department has faculty engaged in a wide variety of experimental and theoretical condensed matter physics, materials physics, and quantum information science (QIS) and computing.
+Condensed Matter (CMP), Materials Physics, and Quantum Information Science (QIS): The MSU Physics and Astronom Department has faculty engaged in a wide variety of experimental and theoretical condensed matter physics, materials physics, and quantum information science (QIS) and computing.
 The department is home to the Keck nano-fabrication facility as well as world-class quantum measurement labs, which enable preparation and study of small quantum devices and nanostructures for exploring the exotic properties of mesoscopic and quantum computing systems (Birge, Pollanen) and lowdimensional electron systems (Pollanen).
 Unique ultrafast electron diffraction and imaging instruments are available (Ruan), and a collaboration for the design of next generation instruments is active (Duxbury, Ruan, Cocker).
 Experiments at national facilities for neutron and X-ray scattering are used for analysis of complex materials (Ke).
 Scanning probe experiments utilize a user facility in PA, or instruments in faculty groups (Tessmer, Zhang, Cocker).
 Theory ranges from studies of noise and quantum effects in small structures and QIS systems (Dykman), to studies of the electronic structure of novel systems such as nanotubes and two dimensional materials (Tomanek), and theories of ultrafast optical (Piermarocchi) and electronic processes (Duxbury, Tomanek).
 Non-equilibrium dynamics is also an active area of theoretical work at MSU (Maghrebi, Duxbury, Dykman).
+Duxbury, Dykman).

-Experimental team building an ultrafast microscope to make movies of molecular processes in real time.
 High Energy Physics (HEP): Instrument development projects and physics searches are active in several areas, including the ATLAS detector of the Large Hadron Collider at CERN (Brock, Fisher,